 If a consumer has mentioned your brand in a tweet, for example, or written on your Facebook wall; they want to hear what you have to say for yourself.
 This is very important and it’s your chance to shine, whether the complainer is amicable or not.

-Here are ten rules brands should adhere to when it comes to dealing with the complainers.
+Here are eleven rules brands should adhere to when it comes to dealing with the complainers.

 Dealing with social media complaints: some rules